-Before taking gefitinib,
+Before taking gefitinib (Iressa)

-- tell your doctor if you have or have ever had pulmonary fibrosis (scarring of the lungs) or other lung or breathing problems, eye or vision problems, or liver disease.
+- tell your doctor if you have or have ever had any other disease, symptom, or treatment

 - tell your doctor if you are breastfeeding.
-You should not breast-feed while you are taking gefitinib.
+You should not breastfeed while you are taking gefitinib.

 What special dietary instructions should I follow?